temporalio/documentation/docs/glossary.md

 #### [Caller (aka source, consumer)](/nexus#caller)

-The initiator/caller of a Nexus Operation, also known as the service consumer calling a service API.
+The initiator or caller of a Nexus Operation, also known as the service consumer calling a service API.

 _Tags: [term](/tags/term), [nexus](/tags/nexus), [explanation](/tags/explanation)_